azrielbsi/Announcement-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/13/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUQ5D2Q/a-certain-students-secret">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU820WQ/protect-the-digieggs-the-vanishing-miracle-of-life">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Due to the incident with Zara, Makoto decides to join the demons, and after witnessing<br>the fighting tournament, he decides to leave Rotsgard.
-The next day, Jin and his friends<br>advance to the finals of the team competition and face a team led by Ilumgand.</p>
+<p align="center">The Town of Beginnings is where all Digimon are born and where DigiEggs are sent<br>to.
+Swanmon bravely protects the DigiEggs within the town but the Royal Knights now have<br>their sights set on it.</p>
 </td>
 </tr>
 </table>